a-r-m-i-n/dce/Documentation/UsersManual/UserFaq.rst

 Where detailUid is the value of the field "Detail page identifier (get parameter)" you have set on the "Detail page" tab.

+**How to add content elements to my DCE**

+If you are looking for a way to create columns and put content elements in these columns right in page modules - this is not supported by DCE.
+For this case I recommend the `grid elements extension <http://typo3.org/extensions/repository/view/gridelements>`_.

+But if you create a group or select field you may define the tt_content table and add existing content elements.
+This is not much comfortable but very flexible, because you may also add any other table of any extension installed.
+And with the *dce_load_schema* flag you'll receive an assosiative array of requested row, or if the table is from an extbase extension you'll get a model of the requested table.